Catholic Church in Lithuania: Gediminas' rule (1316–1341)

-The Pope promised to send his legates to Gediminas in June 1324 and they arrived in Riga by autumn.
-They sent their representatives to Gediminas, but he refused to be baptized and pretended not to know anything about his promise to be baptized.
-He blamed this on the Franciscan who wrote the letter to the Pope.
-Nevertheless, the monks continued to spread Catholicism in Lithuania.
+In June 1324, the Pope promised to send legates to Gediminas, and they reached Riga by autumn.
+Gediminas refused baptism and acted as if he never promised to convert.
+He blamed the confusion on a Franciscan who wrote the letter to the Pope.
+Despite this, the monks kept working to spread Catholicism in Lithuania.

 Co-rule by Algirdas and Kęstutis (1345–1377)

-Gediminas's sons Algirdas and Kęstutis, co-rulers of Lithuania from 1345 to 1377, remained pagans their entire lives.
-Algirdas, who married Duchess Maria of Vitebsk in 1318, inherited the Principality of Vitebsk in 1320, allowed his children to be baptized Orthodox, and founded the Orthodox Metropolis of Lithuania in the Rus' lands under Lithuanian rule.
-Kęstutis was encouraged by the Pope as well as the kings of Poland and Hungary, for example King Casimir III of Poland, to become baptised.
+Gediminas’ sons, Algirdas and Kęstutis, ruled Lithuania together from 1345 to 1377 and stayed pagan their whole lives.
+Algirdas, who married Duchess Maria of Vitebsk in 1318, inherited the Principality of Vitebsk in 1320, allowed his children to be baptized Orthodox, and set up the Orthodox Metropolis of Lithuania in the Rus’ lands under his control.
+Kęstutis was encouraged by the Pope and neighboring rulers like Casimir III of Poland, to become baptised.